 2. Let Your Agent Take the Lead

-In your own personal Open House Show, your real estate agent has two roles.
-To you, they are the director, giving you instructions on how to prepare for open house day, and what to do during the event.
+In your own personal Home Show, your real estate agent has two roles.
+To you, they are the director, giving you instructions on how to prepare for visitors and what to do during the event.
 To buyers, your agent is the host.
 They will welcome viewers, introduce your home’s impressive features, and take questions from the audience.

 Your job is to make your house look like a million bucks — or more like $300,000, depending on your price range.
 (Tips on cleaning and spiffing up your home in a moment.)